 Children aged 3 years and older also have their blood pressure measured as part of their annual check-up.
 To determine the difference, the measurement should be repeated on both arms, and a proper sized device should be used.
 Doctors will likely recommend more frequent measurements in individuals who have already been diagnosed with one of the different types of hypertension or have other risk factors for cardiovascular disease.

-Primary (Essential) Hypertension: High blood pressure has no identifiable cause for most adults.
+Primary Hypertension: High blood pressure has no identifiable cause for most adults.
 This type of high blood pressure develops gradually over the years.
-Essential hypertension accounts for 90-95% of all hypertension cases.
+Essential primary hypertension accounts for 90-95% of all hypertension cases.
 It is the most common form of hypertension.
-It has been identified that there are numerous common genes that have minor effects on blood pressure as well as some rare genes that greatly affect blood pressure; however, the genetic basis of hypertension is still not well-understood.
+It has been identified that numerous common genes have minor effects on blood pressure and some rare genes that greatly affect blood pressure; however, the genetic basis of hypertension is still not well-understood.

 Secondary Hypertension: Some people have high blood pressure caused by an underlying condition.
 Secondary hypertension tends to come on suddenly and causes higher blood pressure than primary hypertension.
 It is seen in 5%-15% of people with high blood pressure.

 Obstructive sleep apnea, kidney problems, adrenal gland tumors, thyroid problems, some congenital defects in blood vessels, certain medications, such as birth control pills, cold medicines, pain relievers, illegal drugs such as cocaine and amphetamines and alcohol are some causes of secondary hypertension.

 In case of inflammation or other damage to the kidney, its capacity to remove salt and water from the body may decrease, which can increase blood volume and blood pressure.
 Another cause is high blood pressure due to a narrowing of the renal artery.
 The narrowing may be due to an injury or blockage in the vessel.